 - The percentage of our clients that can be considered as a traditional firm (for example finance and solicitors etc.) has decreased in the last four years with only 14.8% of our client base in 2014 in comparison to 24.4% in 2010.

 - The type of companies which fall under the “technology” bracket such as media, advertising and marketing firms has increased.
+So if you have a business and it’s not yet inclined to technology, merge it now.
 In 2010 they made up 15% of our client base compared to 24.4% in 2014.

 - Increasing dominance of predominately retail firms with an increase from 3.6% in 2010 to 8.5% in 2014.